e-kotov/wikimapR/README.md

 Since the maximum is well within 10 000, we can proceed to collect the objects IDs and then download attributes for individual features.
-We have to downlaod the detailed objects features one-by-one as [`box`](http://wikimapia.org/api#oldbox) API only returns object ID, name and URL.
+We have to download the detailed objects features one-by-one as [`box`](http://wikimapia.org/api#oldbox) API only returns object ID, name and URL.
 So the strategy for getting all object details is to make a list of object IDs using [`box`](http://wikimapia.org/api#oldbox) API